This policy is in seven parts:

 Personal tutor period – A2 students

 Personal tutoring continues in the A2 year and for one-year A level students, but here the focus is on guiding students to achieve the best possible university application and to make appropriate university choices.
-Although two lessons per week are allocated to this, in reality, personal tutors make themselves available for much more time than this and meet students each week for individual and small group support to applicants.
+Personal tutors make themselves available and meet students each week for individual and small group support to applicants.

 The College offers AS level students the opportunity to enter for the AQA level 3 advanced project in a subject of their choosing.
 Currently students are invited to participate at the end of their AS year in order that they can carry out research during the summer vacation.
 The extended project fits well with Ashbourne’s focus on self-reliance and developing independent learners with effective study skills.